 Many brands still underutilize this social media channel because they don't understand how it can add value to their business.
-And this misunderstanding results in part because it's such a visual platform – if people think they don't have anything to "show," then they probably think the platform is not meant for them.
+This misunderstanding results in part because it's such a visual platform – if people think they don't have anything to "show", then they probably think the platform is not meant for them.

 Joy Cho (Oh Joy!) is truly the queen of Pinterest, and she shows no signs of slowing down.
-With over 12.6 million followers and 4.4 million monthly views, she is the number one most-followed person on the platform.
+With well over 13 million followers and 4.4 million monthly views, she is the number one most-followed person on the platform.

 Joy is the ultimate example of how a creative professional can boost their personal branding power.
-Not only is she talented at sourcing some of the most beautiful images, but she also chooses modern, quirky designs of just the sort that would appeal to a millennial-aged creative demographic.
+Not only is she talented at sourcing some of the most beautiful images, she also chooses modern, quirky designs of just the sort that would appeal to a Millennial creative demographic.

 She also has a ton of boards, and while topically there’s a broad variety of subjects, each board has a somewhat specific focus – for instance, there’s one devoted to just packaging.

 IKEA is one of the best examples of a global company that has used social media to its advantage in innovative ways.
-With over 10 million monthly viewers and over 500K followers -- and that's just the IKEA USA page, they have established a global presence.
+With over 10 million monthly viewers and over 500,000 followers on the IKEA USA page alone, they have established a global presence.

 Part of the reason behind the furniture store’s Pinterest success is that the audience is already 'engaged' in projects like décor, so the people that use the app or site are essentially already planning to purchase specific products.
 IKEA has also taken advantage of Pinterest's new advertising formats such as shopping ads, which has helped them lower their cost-per-click (CPC).

 One example of a successful campaign was the one that they ran last year.
 The furniture retailer realized that back-to-school was one of their key seasons because students are going to college and they have both limited budgets and space.
-Add that to the fact that about 50% of millennials use Pinterest, and there’s a massive opportunity for selling to college students.
+Add that to the fact that Pinterest sees a 36% year-on-year growth in Millennials, and there’s a massive opportunity for selling to college students.

 Since they recognized that college students were the perfect demographic to target, they started to push traffic to their website, focusing on dorm-friendly furnishings and accessories as well as design ideas for small spaces.
 They used Promoted Pins and keywords like “dorm ideas” and “dorm room organization” to push traffic in the right direction.